patham9/NarsGPT/README.md

 **Features:**
 - Natural open-ended Q&A interaction with the user
-- System has no initial knowledge (unless IncludeGPTKnowledge flag is set) but you can simply teach it
+- System has no initial knowledge (unless ImportGPTKnowledge and ConsiderGPTKnowledge flag is set) but you can simply teach it
 - System will make inferences through ONA and will raise questions
 - System can point out which memory items support a specific conclusion, and how certain it is